blkops/Reading-and-Context-on-Race/readings.md

 -Lott, Eric - "Love and Theft: Blackface Minstrelsy and the American Working Class"

--Saxton, Alexander - The Rise and Fall of the White Republic: Class Politics and

-**Mass Culture in Nineteenth Century America**
+-Saxton, Alexander - The Rise and Fall of the White Republic: Class Politics and Mass Culture in Nineteenth Century America"

 -Takaki, Ronald - "A Different Mirror: A History of Multicultural America"